Estate History

 NOW

-George Vanderbilt is born in Staten Island.
+George Washington Vanderbilt is born on Staten Island.

-George Vanderbilt first visits Asheville, North Carolina.
+George Vanderbilt visits Asheville, North Carolina for the first time.

 Construction of Biltmore House begins.

-Vanderbilt’s 250-room French Renaissance chateau is a true marvel, the largest undertaking in residential architecture.
-Over a six-year period, an entire community of craftsmen comes together to create America’s premier home and the environmental wonderland that surrounds it.
+George Vanderbilt’s 250-room French Renaissance château is a true marvel, the largest undertaking in residential architecture in the nation.
+Over a six-year period, an entire community of craftsmen comes together to create America’s premier home and the remarkable gardens and grounds that surround it.

 George Vanderbilt marries Edith Stuyvesant Dresser in Paris.

-Cornelia Vanderbilt is born at Biltmore.
+Cornelia Stuyvesant Vanderbilt is born at Biltmore.

 Construction of the Main Dairy and Horse Barn begins.